Funding Your Study Abroad

 1. Apply for one of the CU Study Abroad Scholarships

-- There are three scholarships available to Concordia study abroad students and they can provide up to $1,000 towards any study abroad experience, short or long-term.
+- There are two scholarships available to Concordia study abroad students, and they can provide up to $2,500 towards any study abroad experience, short or long-term.

-- You can apply for more than one, but you can receive a max of one study abroad scholarship awarded one during your time at Concordia.
+- You can apply for more than one, but you can receive a max of one study abroad scholarship during your time at Concordia.

 - Program costs can vary widely, so selecting a program is the first step.
 If you budget is something that you are concerned about, there are numerous semester abroad programs that can actually save you money, even including airfare!